 Declare a casting source so spell-slot operations and the spell UI know it exists.
 The class (or archetype) that introduces the source emits this; subsequent giveSpellSlot / giveSpell operations reference its name.

-The value shape is <name>:::<tradition>:::<type>:::<attribute>.
+value shape is <name>:::<tradition>:::<type>:::<attribute>.
 The engine parses these out when computing spell DCs and slot counts.

 See also